andytudhope/Recollections/README.md

 The point is that the contract represents *contractual reality*, to which we as Status are not bound, if we do not wish to be.
 Code is *like* law, but even law is just the rules other people have made (people no better, nor any worse, than us).
 Status does not have to show the exact rankings in the registry.
 We can reserve the right to ban a DApp for 2, very specific, and falsifiable reasons:

+1. Malicious code.
+Requires a link to code and proof of why it is malicious.
+2. Vote manipulation.
+Requires a blockchain proof of suspicious transactions.

 **So in the current model only the developer can stake?
 Or is there an option for others to participate as well?**